gadget114514/UnityGrepRPlugin/README.md

 # Notice
 Unity 2022: it works well

-Unity 2023: cursor not located to the right position
+Unity 2023: cursor not located to the right position when clicking

-Unity 6000: cursor not located to the right position
+Unity 6000: cursor not located to the right position when clicking

 # Install
 Download grepr.unitypackage from repository (as raw data)